 Peace River

-Florida Audubon has a long history in the Western Everglades region, beginning with hiring wardens to protect wading bird colonies from plume hunter, later creating the Corkscrew Swamp Sanctuary (now a vital partner for these chapters), and lately helping to secure federal and state public lands.
-Audubon Florida and its five affiliated Southwest Florida local Audubon chapters are committed to working together to protect and restore the Southwest Florida watersheds and downstream coastal ecosystems in the face of rapid human population growth and increasing anthropogenic climate change impacts.
+Audubon has a long history in the Western Everglades region, beginning with hiring wardens to protect wading bird colonies from plume hunters, later creating the Corkscrew Swamp Sanctuary (now a vital partner for these chapters), and helping to secure federal and state public lands.
+Audubon Florida and its five affiliated Southwest Florida organizations are committed to working together to protect and restore the Southwest Florida watersheds and downstream coastal ecosystems in the face of rapid human population growth and increasing anthropogenic climate change impacts.

-Among the climate impacts, increasing termperatures and poor water quality that feeds harmful algal blooms remains a major threat in this region.
-This climate issue also intersects regional wetland protection, restoration, stormwater and pollution prevention policies.
+Among the climate impacts, increasing temperatures and poor water quality that feeds harmful algal blooms remain a major threat in this region.
+This climate issue also intersects regional wetland protection, habitat restoration, stormwater, and pollution prevention policies.

 Coinciding with and quite related to climate impacts is the crisis of species declines and extinctions.
 Audubon organizations see these amongst avian species, but their food base of insects and plants are just as concerning.
-It seems that our local communities are powerless to address these declines, but this is not so.
+Birds are telling the story of not only needed preservation and restoration of wildlands, but there is a rising understanding that we all must learn to share our urban communities with wildlife.
+It seems individuals and our local communities are powerless to address these declines, but this is not so.

-Regarding the vitally important issues of equity, diversity, and inclusion, Audubon and its chapters recognize the underrepresentation of diverse communities in our leadership, membership, programs, and staff.
+Regarding the vitally important issue of equity, diversity, inclusion and belonging, Audubon and its chapters recognize the underrepresentation of diverse communities in our leadership, membership, programs, and staff.
 This lack of diversity, including not only in race, but also age and socioeconomic status, is a challenge to be addressed for everyone’s collective benefit.
-Our regional work could benefit immensely from collaboratively working with disadvantaged neighborhoods and communities.
+Our regional work could benefit immensely from collaboratively working with underrepresented neighborhoods and communities.

 Therefore be it resolved: